What does a typical day with The Wild Ones Forest School look like?

 What should my child wear to forest school?

-One thing we are not in control of is the weather, but no matter what the weather is, we strive for our school to take place outdoors.
-This means that your child should come prepared to be outside the entire time together.
+One thing we are not in control of is the weather!
+We strive for our school to take place outdoors, rain or shine.
+This means that your child should come prepared to be outside the entire time.
 If there is rain in the forecast, that means bring a rain coat and galoshes.
-If there is snow or cold weather in the forecast, bring mittens, gloves, hats, and scarves.
+If there is snow or cold weather in the forecast, bring mittens, gloves, hats, scarves and back-ups.
 Layering is recommended.
-We have a Comfort Break Room indoors if we need a brief reprieve from especially challenging weather.
+All participating families will receive guidelines on what to pack upon enrollment.
+We also have a Comfort Break Room indoors if we need a brief reprieve from especially challenging weather or unsafe conditions.